 Neurofibromatosis type 2 is a genetic predisposition to develop growths and tumors in different parts of the body.
 These slow growing tumors most commonly occur in the central nervous system, with the average age of onset in young adulthood (between 18-24 years old).
-Almost all people with NF2 will develop bilateral vestibular schwannomas (benign tumors that develop in the inner ear and can affect balance and hearing) by the age of 30.
+Almost all people with NF2 will develop bilateral vestibular schwannomas (benign tumors that develop in the inner ear on both sides that can affect balance and hearing) by the age of 30.
 Complications from other central nervous system tumors can include changes in vision, weakness or numbness in the arms and legs, or fluid buildup in the brain.
 Some people with NF2 can also develop cataracts (a clouding of the lens of the eye) in either one or both of their eyes, and can occur as early as childhood.

 We have over 20,000 different genes in the body.
 These genes are like instruction manuals for how to build a protein, and each protein has an important function that helps to keep our body working how it should.
 The NF2 gene makes a protein called merlin.
 Merlin works with other proteins to control how quickly the body’s cells multiply (called a tumor suppressor protein).
 Merlin is made in the body’s central nervous system.
-If someone has a harmful change (called a pathogenic variant) in one of their NF2 genes, then their body does not make as much merlin as it should.
+If someone has a pathogenic (or harmful) variant in one of their NF2 genes, then their body does not make as much merlin as it should.
 Without enough merlin, there is not proper control over how fast our cells grow, which can lead them to multiply more cell growth than there should be.
 This unregulated cell growth can lead to tumors and the other signs and symptoms that we associate with NF2.

 It is estimated that approximately 1 in 33,000 people have NF2.